What the Microsoft Exchange Server Exploit Means for Companies

-Last week, Microsoft, the United States’ Federal Bureau of Investigation, and the Australia Cyber Security Centre (ACSC), disclosed that Microsoft Exchange Server has four vulnerabilities being actively exploited.
-Businesses and governments who operate their own data centers and use Microsoft Exchange Server may be impacted while users of Microsoft’s cloud infrastructure do not appear to be impacted.
-Marsh’s expert Cyber team has broken down the key facts that Chief Information Security Officers, Information Technology Security and risk management teams need to know.
+Microsoft, the FBI, the Cybersecurity and Infrastructure Security Agency (CISA), and others recently disclosed that Microsoft Exchange servers have four vulnerabilities being actively exploited.
+Businesses and governments that operate their own data centers and use Microsoft Exchange may be impacted.
+Those that use Microsoft’s cloud infrastructure do not appear to be affected.
+Here’s what CISOs, IT security, and risk management teams need to know.

-A sophisticated nation state threat actor dubbed Hafnium allegedly targeted on-premises Microsoft Exchange Server (versions 2010, 2013, 2016 and 2019), a product that provides companies with a platform for emails, calendars, and other online communication.
+A sophisticated nation state threat actor dubbed Hafnium allegedly targeted on-premises Microsoft Exchange (versions 2010, 2013, 2016 and 2019), which provides companies with a platform for emails, calendars, and other online communication.
 Hafnium targeted specific organisations with high-value data by exploiting four distinct Exchange vulnerabilities.
 Once inside, hackers captured administrative rights, established backdoors, and embedded footholds with encryption to frustrate detection and mitigation.

-The exploit appears limited to companies using on-premises Exchange Servers with external Internet connections.
-Organisations can determine if they are potentially impacted by answering the following questions:
+The exploit appears limited to companies using on-premises Exchange Servers with external internet connections.
+Organisations can determine if they are potentially impacted by answering the following:

 - Does my organisation use an on-premises version of Microsoft Exchange?